mufaddalhamidofficial/mufaddalhamidofficial/README.md

 - 👋 Hi, I’m @mufaddalhamidofficial
 - 👀 I’m interested in learning new languages and using them.
-- 🌱 Currently studying + on a JOB as a Full Stack Mobile App and Web Developer.
-I am in 2st Year of BTech in AI/DS at CDGI.
+- 🌱 Currently studying & Freelancing as a Full Stack Mobile App and Web Developer.
+I am in 3rd Year of BTech in AI/DS at CDGI.
 - 🤹 Skills:
   - React Native
   - Flutter
   - NodeJS